CSIS-iLab/india-states/_analysis/states-update-may-29-2019.md

 title: 'States Update: May 29, 2019'
 date: 2019-05-29 04:00:00 +0000
 tags:
-- Update on Indian States
+- Update on India's States
 excerpt: 'Tamil Nadu stops conducting auctions for wind and solar energy projects following poor response to its tenders; Telangana releases a draft Blockchain Policy;
   Maharashtra announces progress on the Maharashtra Land Titling Act, which will create